loiclabache/Labache_2022_AO/readme.md

 The file `Data\infos_995participants.csv` does not correspond to the HCP identifiers of each participant, but an exemple file to run the scripts.

+The data to reproduce Figure 1C, 3A, 3B, and 3C are available in the excel file `Data/Source Data.xlsx`.

 ------------------------------------------------------------------------

 ## Atlas Used